datreeio/datree/examples/horizontal-pod-autoscaler-policy/README.md

 The field `targetCPUUtilizationPercentage` defines the target for when the pods are to be scaled.
 CPU Utilization is the average CPU usage of all pods in a deployment divided by the requested CPU of the deployment.
 If the mean of CPU utilization is higher than the target, then the pod replicas will be readjusted.

 ### When this rule is failing?
-If the `targetCPUUtilizationPercentage` key is missing from the labels section:
+If the `targetCPUUtilizationPercentage` key is missing from the spec section:
 ```
 kind: HorizontalPodAutoscaler
 spec: